Menu

 What is the most affordable area in Greater Moncton?

-Moncton Center has the lowest median sale price at $281,000, reflecting its older housing stock and mix of property types.
-For buyers seeking newer construction at a moderate price, Riverview West ($340,000 median) offers good value in a tight market.
+Moncton Center has the lowest median sale price at $281,000.
+For buyers seeking newer construction at a moderate price, Riverview West ($340,000 median) offers good value.

 Which districts are selling the fastest?

-Riverview West (1.6 months of inventory), Riverview Center (2.9 months), and Moncton East (3.8 months) are currently the fastest-moving districts in Greater Moncton.
-Dieppe also performs well overall at 3.9 months with a median days-on-market of 18.5 days.
+Riverview West (1.6 months of inventory), Riverview Center (2.9 months), and Moncton East (3.8 months) are currently the fastest-moving districts.
+Dieppe also performs well at 3.9 months with a median days-on-market of 18.5 days.

 Want a personalized strategy for your property?